kundan-dewangan/react-folder-structure-with-react-redux-and-redux-saga/README.md

 </div>

 ## Hava Multiple Router
-React Router is a standard routing library for React.
+React Router is a standard routing library for React, we're building a browser-based application, we can use two types of router from the React Router.
 I'm set mulple route in this folder structure

 ## Authentication with API
 Anthentication using json placeholder API